Alpha Group (Ukraine): Russian invasion of Ukraine

-During the Russian invasion of Ukraine, the Alpha group (according to Ukrainian sources) ambushed and wiped out a convoy in northern Kyiv, around Hostomel, composed of Chechen paramilitary (the "Kadyrovtsy") heading to the city.
+During the Russian invasion of Ukraine, the Alpha group ambushed and destroyed a Russian military convoy in northern Kyiv, around Hostomel, composed of Chechen paramilitary (the "Kadyrovtsy") heading to the city.
 The Alpha Group was present in Kharkiv, defending the city at the Battle of Kharkiv.
-During the 2022 Kharkiv counteroffensive, the Alpha Group re-captured several settlements such as Kupiansk.
+During the 2022 Kharkiv counteroffensive, the Alpha Group re-captured several strategically crucial settlements such as Kupiansk.

+CSO "A" participated in the Battle of Bakhmut, Batle of Sievierodonetsk, Kursk campaign, Battle of Avdiivka, and the Snake Island campaign.